Pumpkin Pancakes (Eggless & Whole Wheat)

 Notes

 1. Consistency of the batter: If the batter looks thick, add a few tablespoons of almond milk.
 If it becomes thin, add 1 to 2 tablespoons whole wheat flour.
-The batter is a medium consistency flowing batter.
+The pancake batter has a flowing medium consistency.

-2. Sweetener: You can easily substitute raw sugar in the recipe with any sweetener like maple syrup or palm sugar or coconut sugar or jaggery.
+3. Sweetener: You can easily substitute raw sugar in the recipe with any sweetener like maple syrup or brown sugar or palm sugar or coconut sugar.

-6. Skillet: For making pancakes or fritters, a cast iron skillet or pan works best.
+7. Skillet: For making pancakes or fritters, a cast iron skillet or griddle works best.
 Though you can use a good heavy steel pan or even a non-stick pan.
 Whichever pan you use, make sure that the pan is seasoned so that the pancakes do not stick on it.

-7. Scaling: The recipe can be halved or doubled.
+8. Scaling: The recipe can be halved or doubled to make for more servings.

 Nutrition Info (Approximate Values)